- 3-hour coach tour of Atlanta’s film sites

 Pass quaint, hidden downtown shops and stop for photo opportunities.
 Show off your movie knowledge during a game of trivia, where you can win some great prizes including tickets to attractions in the city and movie studio swag.

-Drive past the temple, factory and Piggly Wiggly from Driving Miss Daisy, and see the restaurant where Michael meets his brother in The Blind Side.
+Drive past the factory and Piggly Wiggly from Driving Miss Daisy, and see the restaurant where Michael meets his brother in The Blind Side.
 To enhance your experience, you’ll watch film clips on board, letting you see the real-life sites in action on screen.

 Visit Miller’s Rexall Drugs store, whose wares inspired Paul McCartney’s album title Run Devil Run and featured the iconic storefront on the cover.
 See where Tyler Perry began his acting career and where Kevin Bacon stopped by for BaconFest.